Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-matlab-client/helper-classes-and-functions.md

 **setMeasurementMetaDataFieldSelective(obj,rootHandle, fieldName, value)**

 Sets the given value to field in all metadata structure which handles are child handles of rootHandle.
 It sets value in the locally stored processing state structure.
-You have to call the  setProcessingState()(API2-A-1448161786) command to send changes to the server.
+You have to call the  setProcessingState() ([Get processing state](../the-femtoapi-command-reference/get-processing-state.md)) command to send changes to the server.

 **val = getChildHandles(obj, handle)**